Krylov Complexity of Supersymmetric SYK Models: Krylov Complexity and the SYK Model

 \subsection{Krylov Dimension}

 In Krylov subspace methods, an important role is played by the Krylov dimension $D_K$.
 Formally, $D_K$ is the cardinality of the maximal set of linearly independent vectors in the set $\{\mathcal{L}^n\mathcal{O}\}_{n=0}^\infty$.
-One can represent these vectors in a convenient matrix form using the basis $|\omega_{ab}) \equiv |E_a\rangle \langle E_b|$ formed by the eigenstates of the Hamiltonian \cite{Rabinovici_2021}.
-In this basis, the $n$th application of the Liouvillian to the operator $\mathcal{O}$ can be expressed as
+This set can be written as a Vandermonde matrix \cite{Rabinovici_2021}.
+First, express the operator $\mathcal{O}$ in the basis $|\omega_{ab}) \coloneq |E_a\rangle \langle E_b|$ formed by the eigenstates of the Hamiltonian.
+Each application of the Liouvillian to $\mathcal{O}$ can be expressed as a vector in this basis, and the resulting vectors can be assembled into a matrix.
+The result is